Mental illness in children: Know the signs

 - Psychotherapy.
-Psychotherapy, also known as talk therapy or behavior therapy, is a way to address mental health concerns by talking with a psychologist or other mental health professional.
+Psychotherapy is also known as talk therapy or behavior therapy.
+Psychotherapy is a way to address mental health concerns by talking with a psychologist or other mental health professional.
 With young children, psychotherapy may include play time or games, as well as talk about what happens while playing.
 During psychotherapy, children and adolescents learn how to talk about thoughts and feelings, how to respond to them, and how to learn new behaviors and coping skills.

 - Medication.
-Your child's doctor or mental health professional may recommend a medication — such as a stimulant, antidepressant, anti-anxiety medication, antipsychotic or mood stabilizer — as part of the treatment plan.
-The doctor will explain risks, side effects and benefits of drug treatments.
+Your child's health care provider or mental health professional may recommend a medication — such as a stimulant, antidepressant, anti-anxiety medication, antipsychotic or mood stabilizer — as part of the treatment plan.
+Your child's provider will explain risks, side effects and benefits of drug treatments.